iaminawe/growagent-n8n/README.md

 # n8n on Fly.io
 This repository contains a `Dockerfile` and a `fly.toml` configuration file to deploy an [n8n](https://github.com/n8n-io) server on [Fly.io](https://fly.io).

-This is boiled down from several sources

-(TODO:  LIST SOURCES)

 And is a learning/POC instance.
 The `build.sh` script launches a single machine (non-HA mode).
 Adjust as you need, and use at your own risk.

 ## Prerequisites